acgodson/blueband/README.md

 ## IPC Subnet

-Catalog metadatsa are stored on smart contracts deployed on subnets, facilitating retrieval of IPNS Ids, CIDs and indexed URIs interchangely.
+Catalog metadatas are stored on smart contracts deployed on a local subnet, facilitating retrieval of IPNS Ids, CIDs and indexed URIs interchangeably.

 |                   |                                                       |
 | ----------------- | ----------------------------------------------------- |